 Software requirements are descriptions of features and functionalities you want to include in the software you’re creating.
 They sum up what your users will expect the product to do, e.g. to be able to navigate between web pages, or to be able to place items in a basket and pay for them.

 If these requirements are incomplete, or logically flawed, you could end up with a confusing or buggy product with features missing.
-It’s easy to make mistakes when you’re trying to anticipate and plan for hundreds of scenarios at a time – writing up and testing your requirements ahead of time is crucial.
+It’s easy to make mistakes when you’re trying to anticipate and plan for hundreds of scenarios at a time – writing up and testing your requirements ahead of time is vital.

 Before coding can begin, you should work your way through your requirements one by one, considering each of ‘The 4 Cs’ in turn: